mika-sims/firenze-housing/README.md

 * This project was created for educational purposes within the scope of Code Institute's Diploma in Full Stack Software Developer course*

-* Firenze Housing is a small company that offers quality and affordable rental apartments, rooms and storage services for students studying in Florence

-* The purpose of this site is to market Firenze Housing's services to the user by providing easy-to-access, detailed and easy-to-understand information about the flat, room or storage service they are interested in

-* This project requires the use of HTML and CSS, the core technologies I have learned so far
+Firenze Housing is a small company that offers quality and affordable rental apartments, rooms and storage services for students studying in Florence.
+The purpose of this site is to market Firenze Housing's services to the user by providing easy-to-access, detailed and easy-to-understand information about the flat, room or storage service they are interested in.
+This project requires the use of HTML and CSS, the core technologies I have learned so far

 # Table of Contents